amulog/logdag/README.md

 ## Overview

-This package analyzes causal DAG among events in log data.
+This package generates causal DAGs among time-series events in syslog data.
 This package works on python3.
 The input log data is loaded with AMULOG (https://github.com/cpflat/amulog).
 The output DAG is recorded in the format of NetworkX DiGraph.